Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 What is the best plastic for CNC machining?

-POM / Delrin is often the best all-around plastic for CNC machining because it offers excellent machinability, low friction, good dimensional stability, and reasonable cost.
+POM is often the most practical all-around choice for CNC-machined mechanical parts because it offers good machinability, low friction, relatively low moisture absorption, and moderate cost.

 Which plastic is best for high-temperature CNC parts?